-Monstera small leaves don’t look like a big problem.
+Why is Monstera leaves getting smaller?
+Don’t look like a big problem.
 There is one sign that may not worry you too much, but you will be curious and wonder why when the leaves of the Monstera naturally shrink.
 Does it matter if you see a Monstera tree with lots of tiny leaves?
 Let’s find out the causes and some solutions to fix this situation below.

 - 2 Take care of Monstera when they have small leaves

-One of the most common problems with Monstera plants small leaves.
-There are a number of possible causes for this problem, including too much or too little watering, lack of nutrients, lack of light, low humidity, extreme temperatures and overfertilizing.
+There are a number of possible causes for this problem, including too much or too little watering, lack of nutrients, lack of light, low humidity, extreme temperatures, and overfertilizing.
 If you suspect that your plant has small leaves due to one of these problems, there are several ways to correct the problem.

 Monstera small leaves due to lack of water